tot-ra/telepathy/README.md

 Recorded rule is saved into a json file under `/test/contract/producers/php-app.json` as php-app is the producer.

+## Rule Format
+- `className` & `testName` - params used on producer side to find which test corresponds to the rule
+- `consumer` & `producer` - service/lib names, used in name of contract files, must match package.json `name` field in case of verification on nodejs side
+- `description` - optional.
+Helpful text to explain use-case of what is expected in human-readable form
+- `input` - optional param (any type) to explain what gets passed to the producer
+- `expect` - response value that is expected to be returned by the producer, given provided input or described usage scenario.
+Used as a mock value by default in consumer unit-test

 ### Declaring dependencies in producer service